esseti/slack-logbook/README.md

 The goal is to log your work in a spreadsheet using a [slash command of slack](https://api.slack.com/slash-commands).
 For example, we use `/ambrogio  my work | 8` where

 - `ambrogio` is the name of the command (from a famous ads from Italy. )
-- `log my work` is what you write as entry to be logged in a spreadsheet
+- `my work` is what you write as entry to be logged in a spreadsheet
 - `|` delimiter (I haven't found an easier way for this)
 - `8` a vote on your productivity.
 It's useful to have a quick look at your day later on.

+This command will add a row in a spreadsheet on google docs with the date of yesterda, the message and the vote.

+Every day it sends a reminder to the people listed in the configuration.
+(TODO: this should be avoided during weekend).
+Everyday, if the log of yesterday is missed, it adds one automatically, just to fill in everyday of the year.

 ##NOTE